-These are just a few awesome examples of how animals use teamwork and cooperation to survive in the world.
+These are just a few awesome examples of animals that work together as a team, using cooperation to survive in the world.
 We can learn a great deal about the importance of teamwork from these animals.
 Did we leave any out?
 What animals inspire team building within your company?

 Planning a Team Building Event?

 We do fun team building activities in NYC, Atlanta, Boston, Chicago, Los Angeles, San Francisco, Philadelphia & Washington DC, plus team building for large groups anywhere in the world.
 Select your city to get started.